harish-vvs/codeonco-docker-nginx-register-spring/README.md

 # spring-rest-docker

-This demo for building maven CRUD app and deploy using docker.
+This demo for building maven CRUD app and deploy using docker, just showcase a simple REST API on POST register details, and retrieve data with GET.

 ## Here are step to run this:

 1. Install docker.
 Following [this guide](https://docs.docker.com/engine/installation/)
-2. Build app as war using `mvn clean package`
+2. Build app as war using `mvn clean package`.
+NOTE: If any changes are made to the code, run `docker-compose build` after `mvn clean package` to rebuild image.
 3. Run app using `docker-compose up`

 ## Docker compose creates 5 services: